Lucas van Leyden was one of the earliest exponents of genre scenes or scenes from everyday life and Card Players is a typical example of this

 Paul Signac was a prominent member of Post-Impressionism and Two Milliners in the Rue du Caire marks a point before his later experiments in pointillism

-The Third Class Wagon once again shows Honoré Daumier's social conscience, with concern of the cramped conditions of travel for the French lower classes.
+The Third Class Wagon shows Honoré Daumier's social conscience, with concern of the cramped conditions of travel for the French lower class

 Peasants Brawling over Cards is a genre painting by Flemish artist Adriaen Brouwer, depicting three men fighting around a makeshift table with playing cards

 Officer Paying a Woman in a Stable is a 1670 scene of an encounter between a traveler and a country inn host painted by Pieter de Hooch.

 Melancholy is a painting of a female figure here slumped over in a depressive state by French painter Constance Marie Charpentier.

 A Couple Making Music at a Table, with a Serving Girl depicts a wealthy merchant couple playing music, painted by Dutch Genre painter Pieter de Hooch

 American Genre painter Thomas Le Clear was commissioned by banker Franklin Sidway to paint Interior with Portraits in 1865.